WallStreetMojo

 Example1.2

-For example, 1 when we have valued stock at a lower cost or a Market Price of $1000, the Gross Profit is $1500, whereas in example 2, when we have valued stock at a higher cost or a Market Price of $1200 the Gross Profit is $1700.
-In the second example, just because the stock is valued at a high price, the profit goes up by $200.The organization will end up paying taxes and complying with other statutory obligations on this amount.
+For example, 1, when we have valued stock at a lower cost or a Market Price of $1000, the Gross Profit is $1500, whereas in example 2, when we have valued stock at a higher cost or a Market Price of $1200 the Gross Profit is $1700.
+In the second example, just because the stock is valued at a high price, the profit increases by $200.The organization will pay taxes and comply with other statutory obligations on this amount.

 Note: $200 is not yet realized by the organization.